LostInDarkMath/pedantic-python-decorators/README.md

 # PythonHelpers [![Build Status](https://travis-ci.com/LostInDarkMath/PythonHelpers.svg?branch=master)](https://travis-ci.com/LostInDarkMath/PythonHelpers)
 Some useful decorators which I use in almost every python project.
+These decorators will make you write cleaner and well-documented Python code.

 ## The powerful decorators
 ### @pedantic